flycheck/flycheck/doc/manual/extending.rst

    checker.

    The following `properties` constitute a syntax checker.
-   :checkprop:`:command` is mandatory.
-A syntax checker must also have either :checkprop:`:modes` or :checkprop:`:predicate`, and either :checkprop:`:error-patterns` or :checkprop:`:error-parser`.
+   :flyc:checkprop:`:command` is mandatory.
+A syntax checker must also have either :flyc:checkprop:`:modes` or :flyc:checkprop:`:predicate`, and either :flyc:checkprop:`:error-patterns` or :flyc:checkprop:`:error-parser`.
-   :checkprop:`:next-checkers` is entirely optional.
+   :flyc:checkprop:`:next-checkers` is entirely optional.

    If a mandatory property is missing, or if any property has an invalid value, a *compile-time* error is signalled.